mohammed-elbestawy/AWS-Document-Approval-System-Project/STEPS.md

 ---

+<a id="frontend-bucket"></a>
 ## 🌐 Frontend — S3 Bucket

+Hosts the static site files that CloudFront serves.

 Static files (`index.html`, `style.css`, `script.js`) sit in a private bucket.
 CloudFront is the only public entry point.

 ---

+<a id="cloudfront"></a>
 ## 🌍 CloudFront + OAC

+The public entry point for the frontend, configured so the S3 bucket behind it never has to be public.

 | Setting | Value |
 |:---|:---|